skkumaravelan/KumarFork-aif-c01-study-notes/README.md

 - **Continued-Pretraining** (BedRock):
   - Using _unlabeled_ data to expand the model's overall knowledge without narrowing its scope to a specific task.

+- **Transfer Learning**:
+  - Fine-tuning an existing model that has learned general features and applying it to a new problem, speeding up training and improving accuracy.

 - **Tools**:
   - **SageMaker Training Jobs**: Manage training processes, specify training data, hyperparameters, and compute resources.